greeny277/inductive_logic_programming/doc/notizen.md

 	(p \wedge q \wedge t) \to u
 \end{align}

-The programming language *Prolog* is using logic as programming paradigma because facts and rules can be represented as implications, which can be proven by *breadth-first search*.
+The programming language *Prolog* is using logic as programming paradigm because facts and rules can be represented as implications, which can be proven by *breadth-first search*.
 An example rule is given in Equation \ref{al:ex1}.
 To show that